champkamp/Informatics-124/read_me.txt

 Page 1: Mission statement/ About/ Watch brands
 Page 2: Management Team
-Page 3: Names of watches and watches with prices (These will be in a table) page 4-13: Color, material, etc with a purchasing form at the bottom (These pages will be the same template page with passed detail                 parameters)
+Page 3: Names of watches and watches with prices (These will be in a table) page 4-13: Color, material, etc with a purchasing form at the bottom (***Update: These will all be separate pages now)

 - Each watch in the table will correspond to a new page with the watches detailed description and price